Chera Perumals of Kerala: History

-The Chera Perumal kingship likely remained nominal compared to the power that regional rulers or chieftains — the so-called "nadu-udaiyavar" or "nadu-vazhumavar" — exercised politically and militarily.
-Chiefdoms in Kerala under Chera Perumal rule, referred to as "nadus", were roughly comparable to the "rashtra" under the Rashtrakutas and "padi" under the Cholas.
-These chieftains likely wielded considerable militaristic authority over their country, including even over the Nambudiri-Brahmin temples and Brahmin settlements within their nadu.
-However, the udaiyavar chieftains were obligated to serve the Chera Perumal in battles — against invading Pandyas and Cholas — and the chiefdoms perhaps functioned as revenue collection units for the Chera kingdom.
-It is recorded that the Koyil Adhikarikal or Al Koyil, the Chera royal representative in a chiefdom, collected regular dues (attaikkol and arantai) from the chiefdoms on behalf of the Perumal at Kodungallur.
-It is probable that the Chera Perumal only held direct authority over the country extending from the Palakkad Gap to Vembanad Lake, including the port of Mahodayapuram-Kodungallur.
+Regional rulers or chieftains, known as "nadu-udaiyavar " or "nadu-vazhumavar", wielded significant political and military power in the Chera state.
+Chiefdoms in Kerala under Chera rule, referred to as "nadus", were roughly comparable to the "rashtra" under the Rashtrakutas and "padi" under the Cholas.
+These chieftains likely exercised considerable militaristic authority within their territories, including over Nambudiri-Brahmin temples and Brahmin settlements within their nadu.
+However, the udaiyavar chieftains were obligated to serve the Chera Perumal in battles — most notably against the Cholas — and the chiefdoms perhaps functioned as revenue collection units of the Chera kingdom.
+It is recorded that the "Koyil Adhikarikal" or "Al Koyil", the Chera royal representative in a chiefdom, collected regular dues (attaikkol and arantai) from the chiefdoms on behalf of the Chera Perumal at Kodungallur.

+The Chera state in Kerala was subjugated during the reign of the Chola emperor Rajaraja I. However, it was during the reign of Rajendra I that the Chola authority was firmly established, marked by outright Chola control over Kerala.
+Kerala was subsequently separated from the Chola "patrimony", resulting in the loss of central administrative control, and for a time was held as an appanage by junior members of the Chola dynasty.
+This system of appanage (royal devolution) proved short-lived and was abandoned during the reign of Kulottunga.

-The Bhakti saints Cheraman Perumal Nayanar and Kulasekhara Alvar are generally identified with some of the earliest recorded Chera Perumal kings of Kerala.
-Shankaracharya, the founder of the Vedanta advaita school of philosophy, is also traced to 8th-century Kerala.
-Copper-plate charters of the Chera Perumals notably record grants to Jewish and Christian merchants of the Middle East.
-The Middle Eastern Muslims had also established themselves as traders in the kingdom.
-Merchant guilds such as manigramam, and anjuvannam were active in the Perumal kingdom.
-The earliest attestation of Malayalam language as an inscriptional variety is also tentatively dated to the Chera Perumal period or shortly thereafter in Kerala.
-The temple architecture style known as "Kerala-Dravida" is also visible from the 11th century CE onward.
+The Bhakti saints Cheraman Perumal the Nayanar and Kulasekhara the Alvar are generally identified with some of the earliest recorded Chera Perumal kings of Kerala.
+Shankara, the founder of the advaita Vedanta school of Hindu philosophy, is also traditionally associated with 8th-century Kerala.
+A vibrant culture flourished in the medieval Chera kingdom, founded on shared commercial interests and marked by cultural hybridity and confluence.
+Copper-plate charters of the Chera Perumals notably record grants made to Christian and Jewish traders from the Middle East.
+The West Asian Muslims had also established themselves as merchants in the kingdom.
+Renowned merchant guilds such as manigramam and anjuvannam were active in the Chera kingdom.
+The earliest attestation of Malayalam language (as an inscriptional variety) is also tentatively dated to the Chera Perumal period or shortly thereafter in Kerala.
+The temple architecture style known as "Kerala-Dravida" is likewise evident from the 11th century CE onward.

 In the early 12th century, the medieval Chera kingdom of Kerala dissolved into several local powers.
-The gradual transformation of land relations, among other factors, played a crucial role in the collapse of the Chera state.
-Over time, the Chera Perumal state had gradually lost its role as the primary regulator of land ownership and transactions.
-The Perumal dynasty was succeeded in southern Kerala by the rulers of Venad (Kollam), whose kings, tracing their descent from the Cheras of Mahodayapuram, were variously known as the Cheras or the "Kulasekhara dynasty".'
-In other parts of Kerala, the chieftains of Kolathunad, and the future rulers of Kozhikode (Calicut) and Kochi (Cochin) succeeded the Chera Perumals.
+Among other factors, the gradual transformation of land relations played a crucial role in the collapse of the Chera state.
+Over time, the Chera state had gradually lost its role as the primary regulator of land ownership and transactions.
+In southern Kerala, the medieval Chera dynasty was succeeded by the rulers of Venad (centered on the port of Kollam), whose kings, tracing their descent from the Cheras, were variously known as the Cheras or the "Kulasekhara dynasty".
+In other parts of Kerala, the chieftains of Kolathunad, and the future rulers of Kozhikode (Calicut) and Kochi (Cochin) emerged as the successors to the Chera Perumals.